-Back in the present day, the latest threat to American safety comes in the form of an extreme foreign terrorist named the Mandarin (Ben Kingsley) and his deadly string of seemingly untraceable bombings around the world.
-When the Mandarin turns his cross-hairs on the U.S. with a violent public bombing of the famous TCL Chinese Theater in Hollywood that puts Stark's bodyguard Happy Hogan (franchise director turned cameo supreme Jon Favreau) in the hospital, the President (William Sadler) puts the nation on high alert.
+Back in the present day, the latest threat to American safety comes in the form of a violent foreign terrorist named the Mandarin (Ben Kingsley) and his deadly string of seemingly untraceable bombings around the world.
+When the Mandarin turns his cross-hairs on the U.S. with a bold public bombing, the President (William Sadler) puts the nation on high alert.
 The former War Machine, piloted by Stark friend Colonel James Rhodes (the returning Don Cheadle), has been re-branded as the Iron Patriot and tasked with finding the Mandarin.
-With his buddy in a coma, Stark publicly calls out the Mandarin for a showdown.
+Stark publicly calls out the Mandarin for a showdown.
 The Mandarin's connected minions, led by James Badge Dale, promptly respond by assaulting and destroying Tony's Malibu mansion with he and Pepper still in it.

-While some of the wackiness never lets up and carries into the course of our villainous conflict, the humor is always bubbling up to the surface.
-Iron Man 3 is, without a doubt, the most comedic of the Marvel superhero films.
-That affable effect helps mask many of the really preposterous events and flaws and keeps the whole Iron Man 3 effort extremely likeable and entertaining.
+The wackiness never lets up and carries over into the course of our villainous conflict.
+Iron Man 3 is, without a doubt, the most comedic of the Marvel superhero films to date.
+The hit-or-miss humor is always bubbling up to the surface.
+That affable effect tries often to mask many of the really preposterous events and flaws and still keeps the whole of Iron Man 3 extremely likable and entertaining.
 Like every fantasy film and superhero flick, the required grain of salt will vary in size and bitterness for every viewer's tolerance level.
 Die-hard fans of the comic book series and the "Extremis" storyline are probably not going to like this movie's revisionist tangents and non-canon treatment of the Mandarin.
-For those eight fanboys that, vaguely, in some form or another, embody the Comic Book Guy from The Simpsons, sitting in a theater of 300 other people that are uninformed and don't care, I feel sorry for you for about 30 seconds.
-Join the mob and be entertained for 130 minutes.
-Let it go.
 No comic book movie has ever matched the book and it's not going to start here.

 With The Avengers included as an extra entry in the journey, we've come to the trilogy point for Iron Man and Tony Stark.
-Even though the end credits (stay to the very end of course) present the James Bond line of "Tony Stark will return," if the current press junket rumors become true and this indeed becomes the end of solo adventures for Downey as Shellhead, Iron Man 3 shapes a feasible ending that fits this endearing character.
-When it's all said and done, Iron Man 4 or not, the combined efforts of directors Jon Favreau and Shane Black, Marvel Films overseer and producer Kevin Feige, and their resurrected and glamorous star Robert Downey, Jr. will be celebrated for a long time.
-The first film was the springboard for this whole Marvel movement and this latest film is the starting point for "Phase 2" which will continue with Thor: The Dark World this November, Captain America: The Winter Soldier next April, with The Avengers 2 targeted for 2015.
-Either way, Tony Stark will stay the trailblazer.
+Even though the end credits (stay to the very end of course) present the James Bond line of "Tony Stark will return," if the current press junket rumors become true and this indeed becomes the end of solo adventures for Downey as Shell-Head, Iron Man 3 shapes a feasible ending that fits this endearing character.
+When it's all said and done, Iron Man 4 or not, the combined efforts of directors Jon Favreau and Shane Black, Marvel Films overseer and producer Kevin Feige, and their resurrected and glamorous star Robert Downey, Jr. will be a celebrated trailblazer for a long time.

 LESSON #1: HAVE A HOBBY-- Tony Stark's hobby is tinkering and building cool things ranging from garden section weapons from Home Depot (you'll see) to sophisticated suits of armor that defend mankind.
 What's yours?
 Everyone needs an outlet or place to flex their creative muscle.
 This blogging and writing is mine.